syncfusion-content/maui-docs/MAUI/LinearGauge/pointers.md

 ## Drag offset

 The [`DragOffset`]() property is used to specify the outer dragging offset for pointer.
 This value helps to drag the pointer when pointer pressed near to pointer.
+The default value of [`DragOffset`]() is 15d.

 For example, if the value of [`DragOffset`]() is 20, the pointer will be dragged while interact with pointer around 20 pixel.